QuantLet/py-RobustM/README.md

 ## Installation

 - Refer to `setup.py`.
-You need python3.7.
+This version has been tested with R==4.0.2 and python==3.7.11.
 It will probably work with python3.8 also.
 - First, you need to create a virtual environment, for example with conda: `conda create -n robustm python=3.7`
 - Then activate it with `conda activate robustm`
 - Install the package in your environment with: `pip install .`